ckalas/returnofthecups/README.md

 * main.cpp : the main program

 ####Robot
-<p> On OSX the serial device will appear as `/dev/cu.xxxxx` and `/dev/tty.xxxxx`. `cu` is the "callout" device, it's what you use when you establish a connection to the serial device and start talking to it. `tty` is the "dialin" device, used for monitoring a port for incoming calls for e.g. a fax listener.
-To that end, the connection must be established to `cu`.</p>
+<p> On OSX the serial device will appear as <b>/dev/cu.xxxxx</b> and <b>/dev/tty.xxxxx</b>. <b>cu</b> is the "callout" device, it's what you use when you establish a connection to the serial device and start talking to it. `tty` is the "dialin" device, used for monitoring a port for incoming calls for e.g. a fax listener.
+To that end, the connection must be established to <b>cu</b>.</p>